 - Pull the valve body to lengthen the valve height – you’ll hear/feel a couple of clicks.

 - Slide the lock ring back down into place.
 Double check the lock ring is securely in its original place.

 Remember – the lock ring is the only thing holding the valve body onto the shank and prevents the valve from popping off when the water supply is On.

 Turn on the water supply and check for leaks as the tank fills with water.
 Gently tighten any connections if you find a leak.
-The new fill valve and water level should look like this photo.
+The new toilet fill valve and water level in the toilet tank should look like this:

 Flush the toilet to verify the cycle works correctly.
-Water exits the fill valve near the bottom and the refill tube fills the bowl.
+Water exits the fill valve near the bottom of the toilet tank and the refill tube fills the bowl.

-To raise or lower the water in the tank, turn the adjustment screw on the fill valve.
-This screw and rod controls the distance between the valve arm and the float cup.
+To raise or lower the water level in the toilet tank, turn the adjustment screw on the toilet fill valve.
+The screw and rod controls the distance between the valve arm and the float cup.
 Flush the toilet to verify the final water level.